Wave

-In physics, mathematics, engineering, and related fields, a wave is a propagating dynamic disturbance (change from equilibrium) of one or more quantities.
+In mathematics and physical science, a wave is a propagating dynamic disturbance (change from equilibrium) of one or more quantities.
 Periodic waves oscillate repeatedly about an equilibrium (resting) value at some frequency.
-When the entire waveform moves in one direction, it is said to be a travelling wave; by contrast, a pair of superimposed periodic waves traveling in opposite directions makes a standing wave.
+When the entire waveform moves in one direction, it is said to be a traveling wave; by contrast, a pair of identical superimposed periodic waves traveling in opposite directions makes a standing wave.
 In a standing wave, the amplitude of vibration has nulls at some positions where the wave amplitude appears smaller or even zero.

 There are two types of waves that are most commonly studied in classical physics: mechanical waves and electromagnetic waves.
 In a mechanical wave, stress and strain fields oscillate about a mechanical equilibrium.
 A mechanical wave is a local deformation (strain) in some physical medium that propagates from particle to particle by creating local stresses that cause strain in neighboring particles too.
 For example, sound waves are variations of the local pressure and particle motion that propagate through the medium.
 Other examples of mechanical waves are seismic waves, gravity waves, surface waves and string vibrations.
 In an electromagnetic wave (such as light), coupling between the electric and magnetic fields sustains propagation of waves involving these fields according to Maxwell's equations.
 Electromagnetic waves can travel through a vacuum and through some dielectric media (at wavelengths where they are considered transparent).
 Electromagnetic waves, as determined by their frequencies (or wavelengths), have more specific designations including radio waves, infrared radiation, terahertz waves, visible light, ultraviolet radiation, X-rays and gamma rays.

 Other types of waves include gravitational waves, which are disturbances in spacetime that propagate according to general relativity; heat diffusion waves; plasma waves that combine mechanical deformations and electromagnetic fields; reaction–diffusion waves, such as in the Belousov–Zhabotinsky reaction; and many more.
-Mechanical and electromagnetic waves transfer energy, momentum, and information, but they do not transfer particles in the medium.
+Mechanical and electromagnetic waves transfer energy, momentum and information.
+In the case of waves in a liquid medium, matter can also be transferred (see Stokes drift).
 In mathematics and electronics waves are studied as signals.
 On the other hand, some waves have envelopes which do not move at all such as standing waves (which are fundamental to music) and hydraulic jumps.